OneGrumpyBunny/Mobile-Flashcards/README.md

 # Mobile Flashcards App

-This app was built as a project for the [Udacity React Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019).
+This app was built as the final project submission for the Udacity React Nanodegree Program.
 It is a mobile application that allows users to study collections of flashcards.
 The app will allow users to create different categories of flashcards called "decks", add flashcards/questions to those decks, then take quizzes on those decks.

-It was designed for Android, despite the fact that some components could also be used on IOS.
+It was designed for Android and tested on Pixel (emulator) and Samsung Galaxy (physical device).
+Most components will also work on IOS.

 ## Installation